kubeshop/kusk-gateway/docs/guides/cert-manager.md

          namespace: default
 ```

-We defined the hostname in the certificate as example.com, therefore your API will need to have this host in the hosts array of the x-kusk extension
-to make use of the secret.
+We defined the hostname in the certificate as example.com, therefore, your API will need to have this host in the hosts array of the x-kusk extension to make use of the secret.

-We can confirm the details of the certificate using openssl.
+We can confirm the details of the certificate using OpenSSL:
 ```shell
 echo | \
     openssl s_client -servername example.com -connect example.com:443 2>/dev/null | \